TaxFairness/ScrapingVGSI/README.md

 Then use the Browser's "Inspect" facility to Copy the Outer HTML, and paste the information into a separate .html file representing that date range.
-Save the file in `AVA-GCRoD/HTML/ddMMMyyyy.html`
+Save the file in `AVA-GCRoD/HTML/YYYY-MM-DD.html`

-The `scrapingAVA.py` file sucks in a HTML file and produces a tab-delimited file that includes all the records.
+In PyCharm, the `scrapingAVA.py` file sucks in a HTML file and produces a tab-delimited file that includes all the records.
 **Run -> Edit configuration...** to read the proper HTML file.